Carolyn Brice – Chief Executive

 Although I am not a bereaved parent, I have experienced bereavement therefore I know the importance of having a support network during such a difficult time.

-I am hopeful that my skills and experiences which I have gained within my previous roles will be a great benefit to the team and clients which TCF serves.
+I am hopeful that my skills and experiences which I have gained within my previous roles will be a great benefit to the team and the staff team, volunteers and bereaved parents and other family members which TCF serves.

 In this section